rkelson/metadata-asset-tracking-tool/metadata/boundaries/school_district_boundaries.md

 ## Summary

 This dataset is comprised of polygons representing the approximate geographic extent of all school districts in Utah.
-We maintain this layer using data sent in by School District Offices and certified through the Lieutenant Governor's Office.
+We maintain this layer using data provided by the school district offices and certified through the Lieutenant Governor's Office.

 ## Description